 Life Insurance for Pilots – Perspective of Companies

 Not long ago, insurance companies would straightly reject the pilot’s life insurance application.
-Or they were offered with strict policies, which were only beneficial for the life insurers.
+Or they were offered strict policies, which were only beneficial for the life insurers.

 For instance, the pilot’s beneficiaries couldn’t claim for life insurance benefits, if the death resulted due to flying.